-After moving to the Bay Area from Alaska in 1994, I learned to make photographs using film, alternative darkroom processes, and by setting up public portrait studios at various locations around San Francisco.
-These same elements of hands-on photography and the opportunity to meet different kinds of people of all ages continue to propel my tintype portrait practice.
+After moving to the Bay Area from Alaska, I learned to make photographs using film, alternative darkroom processes, and by setting up public portrait studios at various locations around San Francisco.
+These same elements of hands-on photography and the opportunity to meet so many different people are the reasons I opened the tintype portrait studio in 2014.

 Find me on Instagram! @kariorviktintypes

 Thank you to Andrew Harris at Fiilex LED

 for shooting this short video: